edgesoft/co-organizer/README.md

 `base64  co-organizer-firebase-adminsdk-4bc6a-f64a0f0c66.json > test.txt`

-This vill save the content of the json file in the test.txt file.
+This will save the content of the json file in the test.txt file.
 You should set the key in .env file the following way.

 FIREBASE_ADMIN_SDK=`The content of the test.txt file`